AryanJ-NYC/angular-5-heroku-boilerplate/README.md

 ### Running locally
 * `npm start`
 * Visit your app at [http://localhost:8080](http://localhost:8080)
+  * This should be similar to my [Heroku site](https://angular-2-heroku-boilerplate.herokuapp.com/)

 ### Deploying to Heroku
 * `heroku create <your-project-name>`